Thomas-Gelf/icingaweb2-module-training/doc/icinga-web-2-erweitern.md

  * This is where we say hello
  *
  * The hello command allows us to be friendly to everyone
- * and his dog.
+ * and their dog.
 That's how nice people behave!
  */
 class HelloCommand extends Command
 {